Actindo-AG/Documentation/POS/Integration/01_ConfigureWarehouse.md

 ## Create a warehouse group

-Create a warehouse group to which you can assign all specific warehouses for your POS store, for instance a sales warehouse, a returns warehouse, and a quarantine warehouse.
+Create a warehouse group to which you can assign all specific warehouses for your POS store, for instance a sales warehouse, a returns warehouse, and a storage area for blocked stock.

 #### Prerequisites